gnome-pomodoro/gnome-pomodoro-tracking/README.md

 # Displays the summary of the time entry
 gp-tracking --state

-# Stop the active Pomodoro starts a new time entry
+# Stop the active Pomodoro, starts a new time entry
 gp-tracking --reset

 # Stop the active Pomodoro